 On a cold Monday afternoon in December of 1888, Thomas Edison, his wife Mina and their children arrived in Akron, Ohio, on the 12:17 train.
 They had traveled from their estate ‘Glenmont’ in West Orange, New Jersey, to visit Mina’s parents for the holidays.
 That same evening, after dinner, Edison and his father-in-law, Lewis Miller, donned winter coats and walked to a nearby station of the Akron Electric Light Co. where they inspected one of Edison’s dynamo generators that had recently been installed.
 The dynamo was wired by dedicated copper lines to ‘Oak Place’, Miller’s residence.
 Upon returning to the house, the family assembled on the third floor, along with a newspaper reporter, where a “mammoth Christmas tree” stood.
 That year, the tree was adorned with ornaments, tinsel, and also a special addition: forty incandescent lamps that, with a flick of a switch, blazed to life.
 There is every chance that each of those forty lamps was crafted by female hands at Edison’s Harrison, New Jersey, factory.

 Early on, Edison decided on a female crew of flamework glass artisans to perform the delicate manipulations of assembling and finishing the incandescent lamp bulbs, (fig. 1).
 These specialists crafted the glass parts of the lamps in a complex series of steps.
 The ‘stem’ makers formed a glass seal around the electrical wires that held the delicate filament in place.
 The ‘tubulators’ put a small hole in the top of the bulb and attached the glass tubing used to pump the air out of the bulb.
 Mating the stem to the bulb in an air-tight seal without cracking or damaging either was an art unto itself.
 All the while, workers needed to adapt on-the-fly to continual changes in materials, procedures and tools as the bulbs evolved and improved.
 What is known, is that in the early days, production took place at the laboratory in Menlo Park.
-As demand for the lamps started to explode, a “shed” for the glass work was built and then expanded.
+As demand for the lamps started to explode, a “shed” for the glass work was built on the grounds and then expanded.
 Because of the rural location of the laboratory, there was a continual problem of recruiting qualified workers.
 Around 1880, Edison turned to the employment of school-aged girls and boys to fill the labor shortage.
-Here he got a first hand look at what they were capable of.
+Here he got a first hand look at what they were capable of, and apparently made his decision to go with all girls.
 The use of women and girls for this glass work was a tradition that continued for nearly five decades, through the transition into General Electric Co., right up until the work was fully automated.

 It was a year earlier, in the spring of 1879 that Edison first made the announcement that he was ready to begin producing electric lamps.
 Newspapers at the time gave great credit to a German glassblower working for Edison, for bringing the inventor’s research to fruition.
 This was Ludwig Boehm.
 He previously worked for Heinrich Geissler in Bonn, Germany, producing electrical discharge tubes and vacuum pumps.
 Boehm possessed the glassblowing skills to quickly whip out one test lamp after another, but he also knew how to make the coveted vacuum pumps invented by Geissler.
 These were the leading edge of vacuum pump technology, far faster and more efficient at evacuating the air out of the lamps than other methods of the time.
-Edison’s achievement would have been impossible without Geissler’s work and it was Ludwig Boehm, the glassblower, who was the conduit.
+Edison’s achievement would have been impossible without Geissler’s work and it was Ludwig Boehm, the glassblower, who was the information conduit on the pumps.

 By 1882, a new ‘Lamp Works’ factory was ready in Harrison, near metropolitan Newark.
 It had more floor space than they could possibly ever use, or so they thought.
 By 1889, Henry Morton, the president of Stevens Institute of technology wrote, “Hundreds of girls are employed in all the delicate and skillful manipulations involved in the glasswork of these lamps.”